Microsoft Active Directory (AD) trusts enable one AD domain to be granted access to the resources (users, groups and computers) in another AD domain.

 With network connectivity established, the administrator then configures an Active Directory trust between the Cloud Desktop domain (resource domain) and their existing AD domain (accounts domain).
 For most scenarios, a two-way forest trust is the preferred configuration method; however, if a one-way trust must be used for security reasons, configure an outbound trust from the resource domain to the accounts domain.

-- The fully qualified domain name (FQDN) of the trusted domain (e.g., contoso.com)
+- The fully qualified domain name (FQDN) of the accounts domain (e.g., contoso.com)

-- The distinguished name of the OU or container in the accounts domain for querying users (e.g. OU=users,OU=corporate,DC=contoso,DC=com).
+- The distinguished name of the OUs or containers in the accounts domain for querying users and groups (e.g. OU=users,OU=corporate,DC=contoso,DC=com).
 If you have users in multiple OU structures, you can specify the root of the domain (e.g. DC=contoso,DC=com)

 - The UPN suffixes used by user accounts in the accounts domain.
-CAS uses UPN suffixes to identify the correct deployment for users when they access myrdp.download.
+CAS uses UPN suffixes to identify the correct deployment for users when they access the MyRDP portal (myrdp.download).
 Thus, any UPNs that your users will have must be associated with your specific CAS deployment

-Users and Groups can still be created in the itopia CAS domain (i.e., the resource domain).
-Aside from the imported user and groups from the trusted domain, new users and groups can be created in the CAS Portal.
+When using the Trusted AD model, users and groups can still be created in the itopia CAS domain (i.e., the resource domain).
+Any users that are created from the CAS console will be created in the resource domain and they will use the UPN suffix of the resource domain.
 These users and groups can coexist side-by-side with the imported users and groups.

-In the near future, itopia CAS will gain support for auto-importing users from Active Directory on a scheduled basis.
+- In a future release, itopia CAS will gain support for auto-importing users from Active Directory on a scheduled basis.
 Administrators will be able to specify one or more AD groups, and the groups' members will be periodically imported into CAS and assigned to their corresponding Collection Pools.
 This feature will support AD trusts as well as standard deployments.